-Bulgaria’s main industries include energy, mining, metallurgy and tourism, while finance and IT are growing sectors.
-Salaries in Bulgaria are lower than in many other EU countries, but this is offset by a low cost of living.
-Expats may find it difficult to get a job in Bulgaria, as companies tend to hire Bulgarian graduates over foreigners.
+Bulgaria's primary industries include energy, mining, metallurgy, electronics and tourism, while finance and IT are growing sectors.
+Salaries in Bulgaria tend to be more modest compared to other EU countries, but a low cost of living mostly offsets this.
+Expats may face competition in the job market, as companies often prioritise hiring Bulgarian graduates.

 Expats from the EU or the EEA can work in Bulgaria without a work permit, but non-EU expats must secure a work permit before arriving in the country.
 Work permits are requested by an employer, who must justify their reasons for employing a foreigner over a Bulgarian.